AlphaLunaFurry/fennec/README.md

 Fennec is intended to make traffic interception and inspection exceedingly difficult for any parties other than those communicating.

-Borrowing many concepts from CJDNS, I2P, RetroShare, SecureShare, BitTorrent Chat and IRC DCC SCHAT, the Fennec Overlay seeks to solve hard problems with the fundemental failures and critical flaws in the current Internet architecture and infrastructure.
+Borrowing many concepts from CJDNS, I2P, RetroShare and PSYC, using these as interim proof-of-concept, the Fennec Overlay seeks to solve hard problems with the fundemental failures and critical flaws in the current Internet architecture and infrastructure.